ramiroencinas/Win32-DrivesAndTypes/README.md

 ## Win32_Drives() function ##

-Returns a @list of Strings with the drives detected (A..Z).
+Returns a @list of Strings with detected drives (A..Z).

 ## Win32_DriveType(Str) function ##